firstcontributions/first-contributions/README.md

 Replace `<add-your-name>` with the name of the branch you created earlier

 ## Submitting your changes for review
-If you go to your repo on github, you'll see a button to open a pull request. click on that button.
+If you go to your repository on github, you'll see a button to open a pull request. click on that button.

 <img style="float: right;" src="assets/compare-and-pull.png" alt="create a pull request" />